thanhnguyen2187/islet/site/content/posts/taskfile-vs-justfile.md

 - task-runner
 ---

-A more correct title would be "`task` vs `just`", but it would look confusing for the search engines.
+A more correct title would be "`task` vs `just`", but it will look confusing for the search engines.
 I did not find a comparison post on anywhere, so here we are.
 In this post, I will tell my experiences and evaluations on them.